Florida State League Pitcher of the Year Award

 The Florida State League Pitcher of the Year Award is an annual award given to the best pitcher in minor league baseball's Florida State League.

-Three players from the Palm Beach Cardinals, have been selected for the Pitcher of the Year Award, more than any other team in the league, followed by the Bradenton Marauders, Charlotte Stone Crabs, Clearwater Threshers, Daytona Tortugas, Dunedin Blue Jays, Jupiter Hammerheads, Lakeland Flying Tigers, St. Lucie Mets, and Tampa Yankees (2); and the Fort Myers Miracle (1).
+Three players from the Palm Beach Cardinals and Tampa Yankees have been selected for the Pitcher of the Year Award, more than any other teams in the league, followed by the Bradenton Marauders, Charlotte Stone Crabs, Clearwater Threshers, Daytona Tortugas, Dunedin Blue Jays, Jupiter Hammerheads, Lakeland Flying Tigers, and St. Lucie Mets (2); and the Fort Myers Miracle (1).

-Three players from the St. Louis Cardinals, Major League Baseball (MLB) organizations have won the Pitcher of the Year Award, more than any other, followed by the Cincinnati Reds, Detroit Tigers, New York Mets, New York Yankees, Philadelphia Phillies, Pittsburgh Pirates, Tampa Bay Rays, and Toronto Blue Jays (2); and the Florida Marlins, Miami Marlins, and Minnesota Twins organizations (1).
+Three players from the New York Yankees and St. Louis Cardinals Major League Baseball (MLB) organizations have won the Pitcher of the Year Award, more than any others, followed by the Cincinnati Reds, Detroit Tigers, New York Mets, Philadelphia Phillies, Pittsburgh Pirates, Tampa Bay Rays, and Toronto Blue Jays (2); and the Florida Marlins, Miami Marlins, and Minnesota Twins organizations (1).